 How Can a Reproductive Technology Attorney Protect Your Rights?

 Due to the piecemeal nature of Maryland’s ART laws, you should consult with a reproductive technology attorney before attempting any type of reproductive process.
 An attorney can help you:

-- Create antenuptial or other contracts concerning your rights to frozen embryos, sperm, and eggs,
+- Create prenuptial or other contracts concerning your rights to frozen embryos, sperm, and eggs;

-- Update you on the newest developments in assisted reproductive technology law, and
+- Update you on the newest developments in assisted reproductive technology law;

 - Provide detailed legal advice and information about ART.

 While many prospective parents use clinics and agencies that coordinate and assist with ART, these agencies typically do not provide legal services or advice.
 In contrast, a reproductive technology attorney is on your side and will review all of the agency’s proposed contracts and agreements to ensure they are in your best interest.